SurajMadhavarapu/PowerBI-Projects/README.md

 # PowerBI-Projects
-Where power-BI projects done by M.Sura are posted here
+Where power-BI projects done by M.Suraj are posted here